How to make Word documents accessible

 Do not use tables:

-• when normal page structure, such as headers or lists, can be used
+• when headings or lists can be used instead

-For large datasets, summarise key findings in text and provide an accessible spreadsheet instead.
+For large datasets, summarise key findings in the main text and provide an accessible spreadsheet instead.

 Make a table accessible

-A table must be added correctly to be accessible in Word documents.
-Inaccessible tables are difficult for people using assistive technologies such as screen readers.
+Tables must be created correctly to be accessible.
+Poorly formatted tables are difficult for people using screen readers to understand.

 Your table must: